 This is one of my favorite projects.
+I was successfully able to control my RGB led using google home.
+I used esp8266 for controlling the LED strip.
 Recently I got one google home.
 I already have an echo and echo dot at my home.
 And I love making skills for them.
 But Google home was new to me.
 As soon as I got Google home, I started playing with it.
-This is my first test on Google home:

 I bought the LED Strip and remote from amazon which is generic china made led.
 Here is the receiver of the same: